wangantian/wangantian.github.io/_resources/vitis_install.md

 [![How to Download and Install Linux from USB Flash Drive Step-By-Step Guide.](https://img.youtube.com/vi/pwWfJwlZLWg/0.jpg)](https://youtu.be/pwWfJwlZLWg "How to Download and Install Linux from USB Flash Drive Step-By-Step Guide.")

-WARNING: If you used the provided motherboard, please check your BIOS version; it must be 0816 [preferred] or 0904 X86 to support the 22.04 installation fully.
+Warning: If you used the provided motherboard, please check your BIOS version; it must be 0816 [preferred] or 0904 X86 to fully support the 22.04 installation.
 Otherwise, it will return an out-of-memory error.

 Version 0904 has an issue: the SSD port labeled as C is not usable with the Intel i7 14700k CPU.
 Later BIOS versions may fix this issue.
 The 0816 version has good support for the Intel i7 13700 K CPU.
 You can install Ubuntu 24.04 with a later BIOS (like 1801), but it cannot support the Xilinx toolchain at this moment.